surrsurus/surrsurus.github.io/_posts/2024-03-13-phoenix-typed-forms-pt-1.markdown

 </.form>
 {% endhighlight %}

 Here, a form is being created on the fly (named `f`) for the changeset we pass into this component.
 Now this is pretty much exactly what I want to get out of these forms, we pass in a `@changeset` to the form that we can get from our `changeset/2` function, and the form handles the rest.
-It's very simple.
 So of course this approach is actually discouraged in the [Phoenix docs](https://hexdocs.pm/phoenix_live_view/Phoenix.Component.html#form/1-using-the-for-attribute)!
 The docs say this approach is bad for two reasons:

 > 1. LiveView can better optimize your code if you access the form fields using `@form[:field]` rather than through the let-variable `form`
 >
 > 2. Ecto changesets are meant to be single use.
 By never storing the changeset in the assign, you will be less tempted to use it across operations

 I don't have much to add to the first point. `:let` seems convenient but I don't know enough about how Phoenix works under the hood to say if something is performant or not.
-But I can see the second point being a problem - The changeset *result* is meant to be a single use object, and it's not really a good idea to be storing temporary things in your LiveView socket assigns.
-But, I want to use my changeset *function* to validate my form whenever it updates, because the actual act of validation doesn't change between form updates - that would just be a really weird user experience.
+I can see the second point being a problem - The changeset *result* is meant to be a single use object, and it's not really a good idea to be storing temporary things in your LiveView socket assigns.
+So what we really want is to use our changeset *function* to validate the form whenever it updates, because the actual act of validation doesn't change between form updates - that would just be a really weird user experience.

-But there has to be a way we can use changesets to power our forms.
+There has to be a way we can use changesets to power our forms.
 How can we avoid these pitfalls?

 ## Performant Changeset-Backed Forms